How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 Nobody likes an annoying tourist.
-So how can you avoid being one without contributing to tourism problems?
-There a few key things to consider regarding your travel style first.
-Some points may be obvious, but others you probably haven’t though of!
+So how can we avoid being one without contributing to tourism problems?
+There a few key things to consider regarding our travels style first.
+Some points may be obvious, but others you probably haven’t thought of!

-If you’re after the “authentic” travel experience people seem to bang on about these days, contrary to popular belief you won’t get it by staying in an Airbnb and watching Netflix whilst nibbling snacks at your destination.
-You’ll get it by being a more mindful and responsible tourist.
+If we’re after the “authentic” travel experience, contrary to popular belief we won’t get it by staying in an Airbnb and chasing viral social media locations.
+We’ll get it by being a more mindful and responsible tourist.

 An invisible tourist.

-Let’s get into my 10 overtourism solutions and how you can still travel while helping to combat overtourism at the same time:
+Let’s get into my 10 overtourism solutions and how we can still travel while helping to combat overtourism at the same time:

 1. Stay longer at your destination

-How is this an overtourism solution??
+How is staying longer an overtourism solution?
 I know this sounds counter intuitive, but hear me out.

 The majority of travellers only seem to spend a day or two visiting a city.
 This means overcrowding is all too easy as tourists rush around from place to place because their time is very limited.
 Travelling in this way can have a crushing impact on local’s quality of life, and other tourists for that matter.